aembke/fred.rs/CONTRIBUTING.md

 * Support custom DNS resolvers on the client.
 * Any missing commands.
 * Switch to `ArcStr` instead of `Arc<String>` for string identifiers in maps.
 * General cleanup and refactoring.
 A lot of the lower level logic was written before async/await, before `impl Trait`, and before NLLs.
-It could certainly be more generic.
+It could certainly be more modern and generic.

-If you'd like to contribute to any of the above features feel free to reach out
+If you'd like to contribute to any of the above features feel free to reach out.

 ## Design